JackRMartin/food-roulette/README.md

 ## C++
 * GTK for GUI development
 * YelpCurl ( c++ wrapper for yelp fusion api )
-* Possibly use google maps api for getting a user's location OR Yelp Query for city location

 ## Python
 * Yelp Fusion ( python api )